SNAILTHELAZY/snail-blog-81a2c/about.md

       value: images/about.jpg
       relativeUrl: true
 layout: page
-subtitle: 'A rookie developer who wish to build '
+subtitle: A rookie developer who wish to build their own game
 ---

 **John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
 After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.